-The Department of Jobs and Small Business uses social media to:
+The department uses social media to:

 - engage with stakeholders using familiar and widespread technology;